 Upper and lower elementary students bring their own snacks with them to school.
-Please be sure to pack a nutritious snack in your child's lunch.
+Please be sure your student packs a nutritious snack in their lunch.

 Middle School Program

 Snacks are provided for middle school students, who often cook class snacks as part of their practical life/cooking curriculum.
 Students may also bring their own snack.